 Tennessee Gas Case Study

-Concerned with the operational safety of its employees, Tennessee Gas set out to reduce the noise in one of the company’s largest compressor stations.
+Concerned with the operational safety and industrial hearing protection of its employees, Tennessee Gas set out to reduce the noise in one of the company’s largest compressor stations.
 The high volume was keeping workers from effectively communicating with each other.
 This was especially true if they were forced to use earplugs.
 Even worse, the workers were at risk of developing hearing loss if they chose to not wear the protection for long periods of time.

 Tennessee Gas had to reduce the noise level to safer volumes by treating the building rather than individual compressors.
 This is because employees needed to have unrestricted access to the equipment, and clear visibility throughout the building.

 Acoustical consultants recommended the walls and ceiling be lined with a sound absorbing and barrier composite.
 A material with these features would block sound transmission through the walls and ceiling.
 These features guard against potential noise complaints from neighbors.
 This material also absorbs sound waves inside the building, lowering the RT60 and sound intensity for workers.
 800 individual AudioSeal® Combination Blankets (ABSC-25) were used to line the interior of the 40′ x 179′ x 28′ high building.
 AudioSeal® Combination Blankets (ABSC-25) are made of quilted fiberglass and a 1 lb./sq.ft. barrier.

 Post-installation testing showed that the AudioSeal® Combination Blankets (ABSC-25) performed better than promised.
 The noise level at the property line was reduced from 60dB(A) to 45dB(A).
 Tennessee Gas officials were pleased that workers would now have adequate industrial hearing protection.
 They could also now hold a conversation without shouting.